moonwave99/flatfive/README.md

 ## Technical roadmap

 - add zustand;
-- persist sketches in localstorage
+- persist sketches in localstorage;
+- settle for a serialisation format.